the-mirak/cloudexam/README.md

 >$ cd docker/part2
 >```

-In this second part, we are going to make our display dynamique through environment variables.
+In this second part, we are going to make our display become dynamic through environment variables.
-To do so, makes sure that your **serivce.py** file matches the following:
+To do so, make sure that your **serivce.py** file matches the following:
 ```
 import hug
 import random